caastilho/SFML-FlockingSimulation/README.md

 # SFML-FlockSimulation
-SFML/C++ Version of a flock simulation.
+SFML/C++ Version of a flocking simulation.